-On September 30, 2013, news of Early Lingo launching on the islands was featured in the Fiji Sun, as featured in this article:
+On September 30, 2013, the Fiji Sun spotlights Early Lingo as featured in this article:

 Early Lingo Program Benefits Children